Social Icons

 If you haven’t been privileged to see this movie, I’m sorry—because you’ve definitely missed one of the best martial arts films out there.

-Five Deadly Venoms is a martial arts film from the 70s with a great storyline and a bag full of suspense.
-The movie pulls you along as you try to uncover the identities of the five martial arts fighters.
-While some are easy to spot, the suspense of who the last one is will keep you guessing.
+Five Deadly Venoms is a martial arts film from the 70s with a great storyline that pulls you along as you try to uncover the identities of the five martial arts fighters.
+Now, the mystery of whom these fighters are in this movie loses its impact as the movie progresses when certain things make it easier to predict, it still does not take away from the fun of seeing this movie.

 One thing that always makes me laugh about these old Kung Fu movies is how people die.
 They don’t just drop dead—they do a final move, like trying to get up before collapsing, as if they’ve been stung by a scorpion.
-And the blood?
-It’s so bright red it’s hard to even confuse it with real blood.
-But aside from that, Five Deadly Venoms is a movie done to perfection and is considered a cult classic in Hong Kong martial arts cinema.
+This can feel unintentionally amusing at first, but later on you start to see that the acting in this movie is not at its best.
+Plus the effects were not the best, for example, the blood.
+It’s so bright red, it’s hard to even confuse it with real blood.
+But aside from that, Five Deadly Venoms is a movie that prioritise the action sequence and fight choreography above other things, making this movie a cult classic in Hong Kong martial arts cinema.

 The movie’s plot revolves around a group of five Kung Fu fighters, each taught a unique style by their master: